Indiana Community Says Goodbye To 11-Year-Old Girl With ‘Harry Potter’ Themed Funeral

 — Alyssa Raymond (@AlyssaRaymond) August 19, 2018

-According to her mother, Harry Potter provided her daughter with an escape from all the pain she endured during her treatments at Riley Hospital.
+According to her mother, Harry Potter provided Ryana with an escape from all the pain she endured during her treatments at Riley Hospital.
 The young girl’s family found some comfort in the love and support from total strangers who responded to their simple wish.
 They believed the funeral ended up being the perfect way to celebrate and honor their daughter.